 Closing Stock Not Shown in Trial Balance

-Let us read to understand the reason why closing stock is not shown in trial balance.
-The relation between closing stock and the trial balance is important to understand and endure, so that a correct trial balance is prepared and the ledger balances are accurately checked.
+Let us read to understand the reason why the closing stock is not shown in the trial balance.
+The relation between closing stock and the trial balance is important to understand and endure so that a correct trial balance is prepared and the ledger balances are accurately checked.

 It is usually shown as an additional information or an adjustment outside the trial balance.

-Closing stock is the leftover balance out of goods which were purchased during an accounting period but are unsold till now.
+Closing stock is the leftover balance out of goods which were purchased during an accounting period.
 Total purchases are already included in the trial balance, Hence closing stock should not be included in the trial balance again.
 If it is included, the effect will be doubled.

 If both of these figures are shown in trial balance then there will be a mismatch of 2,000 because the effect has now been doubled in the trial balance.
 Also, No separate account is opened for closing stock inside the general ledger.
 Hence, closing stock is not to be shown in the trial balance.

-The only instance when closing stock will appear in trial balance is when closing stock is adjusted against purchases with the below mentioned journal entry.
+The only instance when closing stock will appear in trial balance is when the closing stock is adjusted against purchases with the below-mentioned journal entry.
 This nullifies the double effect as closing stock & purchases are now adjusted and are treated separately.